Emergency Dentistry – North Providence, RI

 Time is of the essence, so quickly retrieve your tooth and rinse it off, but be sure to only handle it by the biting surface.
-Store it in a sealable container filled with milk or salt water to keep it viable and bring it to your appointment with you.
+Store it in a sealable container filled with milk to keep it viable and bring it to your appointment with you.

 If you’re able to locate your restoration, pick it up and rinse it off.
 You can temporarily place it back on your tooth using a dab of toothpaste or denture adhesive.
 However, you’ll need to get your crown or filling professionally replaced or repaired to prevent any additional damage.

 If you’re experiencing head, neck, or jaw pain, it could be due to an underlying issue, called TMJ dysfunction.
 We offer occlusal splints and equilibration to provide your jaw joints with long-lasting relief from sustaining additional force and tension.

 Keys to Preventing Dental Emergencies

 Want to know how to prevent dental emergencies in North Providence?
 You’re in luck!
 Our team at Bio Dental wants our patients to have the comfort of knowing we’re here when they need us, but we also want to help them avoid unnecessary trips to the dentist’s office.
 By taking a few special steps each day, you can better equip your smile for a healthier future, avoiding any cavities, infections, or serious damage.
 Review the tips below and contact us with any questions.